wp-plugins/zopim-live-chat/readme.txt

 Great for improving interaction with your users and increasing the time they spend on your site.

 **Why use Zopim?**
-* Setup happens in a flash!
-Easy installation and setup
+* Installation happens in a flash!
+60 seconds setup!
 * Choose to reply to visitors via your favorite IM client or the high productivity Dashboard
 * Know exactly who enters your site!
 The name and email is automatically detected if he is a Wordpress user.
 * Monitor visitors live as they surf, including their entry, location, history, current URL, repeat visitors etc